Home » Auto refinance

 Most people assume there is a restriction on the number of times you can refinance a car, but there is no legal limit.
 You can refinance your vehicle as many times as you want.
 However, that doesn't mean that you should refinance your car every chance you get.
 There are other factors to consider, such as the impact on your credit score and the amount of money you'll save.

 Refinancing a car means taking out a new loan to pay off the balance of your existing loan.
-This can be done for various reasons, such as getting a lower interest rate or extending the loan term.
+This can be done for various reasons, such as getting a better interest rate or a longer term.
 While there are some advantages to refinancing, there are still some risks.
-For example, if you extend the duration of your loan, you pay more interest in the long run.
+For example, if you extend the duration of your current auto loan, you pay more interest in the long run.
 And if you refinance multiple times, you could end up with a negative equity in your car (meaning you owe more than the car is worth).

 Let’s explore why refinancing a car might be a good idea and some of the top questions people have about refinancing multiple times.